 Head of Computing - Mr W Carter

-Key Stage 3 Overview:
+Key Stage 3 Overview

 We follow the National Curriculum for Computing at Key Stage 3.
-National Curriculum Computing – Click Here.

-The national curriculum for computing aims to ensure that all pupils:
+The National Curriculum for computing aims to ensure that all pupils:

-- can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation
+- Understand and apply the fundamental principles and concepts of Computer Science, including abstraction, logic, algorithms and data representation

-- can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems
+- Analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems

-- can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems
+- Evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

-- are responsible, competent, confident and creative users of information and communication technology
+- Are responsible, competent, confident and creative users of information and communication technology.

-Key Stage 4 Overview:
+Key Stage 4 Overview

-The Computing department offers two pathways at Key Stage Four, giving students’ greater scope and opportunity to develop their Computing and ICT skills.
+The Computing department offers two pathways at Key Stage Four, giving students greater scope and opportunity to develop their Computing and ICT skills.

-- Ø GCSE Computer Science
+- GCSE Computer Science

 In order to become proficient computer scientists, it is essential that students have knowledge and understanding of the field’s fundamental principles and concepts.
 Learning to program is a core component of a computer science course.
 Students will work towards becoming competent at designing, reading, writing and debugging programs.
 Students will apply their skills to solve real problems and produce readable, robust programs.

-Key Stage 5 Overview:
+Key Stage 5 Overview

 The Computing department offers two pathways at Key Stage Five, allowing students to gain a greater depth of knowledge in their chosen field.

-- Ø A LEVEL Computer Science
+- A LEVEL Computer Science

 Students will be introduced to the internal workings of the Central Processing Unit (CPU), the exchange of data and will also look at software development, data types and legal and ethical issues.
-It is expected that Students will draw on this underpinning content when studying computational thinking, developing programming techniques and devising their own programming approach in the Programming project component.
+It is expected that students will draw on this underpinning content when studying computational thinking, developing programming techniques and devising their own programming approach in the programming project component.

-- Ø BTEC Level 3 Information Technologies
+- BTEC Level 3 Information Technologies

-The objective of this qualification is to give Students the opportunity to develop their knowledge and skills in IT systems, systems management and social media in business.
-This will enable Students to progress to further study in the IT sector or other sectors.
+The objective of this qualification is to give students the opportunity to develop their knowledge and skills in IT systems, systems management and social media in business.
+This will enable students to progress to further study in the IT sector or other sectors.
 Students will explore the relationships between the hardware and software that form an IT system, and the way that systems work individually and together, as well as the relationship between the user and the system.
-Students will also, examine the structure of data and its origins, and how an efficient data design follows through to an effective and useful database.
+Students will also examine the structure of data and its origins, and how an efficient data design follows through to an effective and useful database.